redox-os/website/content/news/this-week-in-redox-15.md

 This is the 15th post of a series of blog posts tracking the development and progress of Redox, the Rust operating system.
 If you want to know more about Redox in general, visit our [Github page](https://github.com/redox-os/redox).

-With this post we restart the tradition of the weekly report and this one in particular is a catchupand it's a big one!
+With this post we restart the tradition of the weekly report and this one in particular is a catchup and it's a big one!
 So bear with us please! ;)

 *(edited by goyox86)*